Super Monkey Ball: Banana Splitz: Development

 The game was first announced in September 2011, prior to the release of the Vita, and was initially scheduled to be released in "early 2012" placing it as a title in the platform's "launch window".
 A 50% complete build of the game was made playable at a Sega press event in New York that October.
 However, its release was later pushed back mid-2012, and then finally June in Japan and October for North America and Europe.
 Unlike most entries in the series, the game was not developed internally by Sega, but rather by Marvelous AQL.
 The game's Japanese release contained a code to download a level based around Japanese super model Yukie Kawamura (making the game receiving a C rating by CERO instead of the A one, which most games of the series received).
 This content was not included in the game's North American release.
-While the game is playable on any Vita handheld video game consoles, it was not made compatible with PlayStation TV, Sony's home video game console variant of the Vita.
+The game was not made compatible with PlayStation TV, the home video game console variant of the Vita.

 Reception and sales

 The game received generally mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game has an average score of 66 out of 100, which indicates "mixed or average reviews" based on 31 reviews.
 Many critics' criticisms revolved around the premise and trajectory on the series in general; the initial Super Monkey Ball games were well-received due to in part of the simple premise, subsequent game's efforts to add to it made it lose its simple charm, while later entries, such as Banana Blitz, was seen as an attempt to return the series to its roots, but it now, in effect, lacked the originality of the original games.
 Reviewers were divided on many aspects of the game.
 While some reviewers praised the game's tilt-based motion control input for directing the monkey, other reviewers panned the motion controls for being imprecise compared to using the joysticks.
 Similarly, while some reviewers like Game Revolution praised the game's ability to create levels off of photographs taken with the Vita hardware, reviewers more frequently complained that it rarely created levels that were fun or resembled the original photograph.
 In regards to the mini-games, "Love Maze" was singled out as a stand-out aspect of the game.

 The game did not perform well commercially, with it failing to chart any of the major video game charts; it did not make the UK's top 40 weekly chart, Japan's top 20 weekly chart, or North America's monthly chart.
-To date, no future traditional Super Monkey Ball games have been released, with the game's successor, Super Monkey Ball Bounce, played entirely differently from other entries in the series, instead playing more like Peggle and Pachinko games, and subsequent entries are being remasters of previous titles.
+The next installment in the franchise, Super Monkey Ball Bounce, released for iOS in 2014, and played entirely differently from other entries in the series, instead playing more like Peggle and Pachinko games.